 Despite not having any himself, Pope Francis has said that people ought to have children:

-A society with a greedy generation, that doesn’t want to surround itself with children, that considers them above all worrisome, a weight, a risk, is a depressed society … The choice to not have children is selfish.
+A society with a greedy generation, that doesn’t want to surround itself with children, that considers them above all worrisome, a weight, a risk, is a depressed society … The choice not to have children is selfish.
 Life rejuvenates and acquires energy when it multiplies: it is enriched, not impoverished.

 In that much, Pope Francis is merely echoing scripture.
-Psalm 127 tells us that ‘children are an heritage of the Lord: and the fruit of the womb is His reward.’
-In the Book of Genesis, the very first thing that God says to man upon creating him is, "Be fruitful and multiply, and replenish the earth…"
+Psalm 127 tells us that ‘children are an heritage of the Lord: and the fruit of the womb is His reward’.
+In the Book of Genesis, the very first thing that God says to man upon creating him is, ‘Be fruitful and multiply, and replenish the earth…’

-Children tend to fare better if they are raised by both parents, and fare best if their parents are married.
-Marriage offers more stability and resources.
+Children tend to fare better if they are raised by two parents, and fare best if the parents are married.
+Marriage generally offers more stability and resources.
 Children raised within a marriage are much less likely to suffer physical or sexual abuse.
 They tend to be in better health, to do better at school, and to have fewer emotional and behavioural problems.
 This may have as much to do with the kind of people who get married as it does with marriage itself.
 People who will make good parents, or who have more resources, are more likely to tie the knot.

 Even if having a child does contribute to the greater good, we might make an even bigger contribution by adopting an already existing child, or by remaining childless so as to concentrate all our resources on making a difference.
-In the Symposium, the Ancient Greek philosopher Plato says that animals enter into a state of love because they seek to reproduce and thereby to attain a certain species of immortality.
+In the Symposium, the Ancient Greek philosopher Plato says that animals enter into a state of love because they seek to reproduce and thereby to attain to a species of immortality.
 Human beings, he explains, also seek to become immortal, and are prepared to take great risks, even to die, to attain fame and honour.
 Some people are pregnant in body and beget children to preserve their memory; but others are pregnant in soul and choose instead to beget wisdom and virtue.
 As their children are more beautiful and more immortal, people who are pregnant in soul have more to share with one another and a stronger bond of friendship between them.
 Everyone, says Plato, would rather have their children than human ones:

-Who when he thinks of Homer and Hesiod and other great poets, would not rather have their children than ordinary human ones?
+Who when he thinks of Homer and Hesiod and other great poets, would not rather have their children than ordinary ones?
 Who would not emulate them in the creation of children such as theirs, which have preserved their memory and given them everlasting glory?

 Plato thereby distinguishes between the lesser immortality of leaving behind children and grandchildren, which is relatively easy to achieve but only preserves our memory for at most three or four generations; and the greater immortality of leaving behind a significant artistic, intellectual, or social legacy, which is more enduring but also harder to achieve.
 The childless Plato wrote the Symposium some 2,400 years ago, and here we are today still quoting from it.

 And then there are the costs involved.
-According to the Centre for Economic and Business Research, in 2016, the cost of raising a child from birth to 21-years-old jumped to over £230,000, including more than £70,000 for childcare and babysitting alone.
+According to the Center for Economic and Business Research, in 2016, the cost of raising a child from birth to 21-years-old jumped to over £230,000, including more than £70,000 for childcare and babysitting alone.
 This figure is for a child attending state school; for a child at boarding school, it rises to just short of £500,000.
-To put this into perspective, in January 2017, the average value of a property in the UK stood at £218,255 on the House Price Index.
+To put this into perspective, in January 2017, the average value of a property in the U.K. stood at £218,255 on the House Price Index.
 As well as financial costs, there are opportunity costs.
 We swap friends, free time, restorative lie-ins, sleek interior décor, romantic evenings, and spontaneous travel for dirty diapers, temper tantrums, broken sleep, broken things, babysitting, and school runs—perhaps only to end up with a miserable or obnoxious teen on our hands.
-What if we don’t even love them?
+What if, deep inside, we don’t even love them?

 In one of his Theban plays, Oedipus at Colonus, the Ancient Greek tragedian Sophocles has the chorus sing: